FuelLabs/sway-rfcs/rfcs/0006-configuration-constants.md

 ## Interactions with optimization passes

 Configuration time constants are not allowed to be optimized away or constant folded or really touched in any way (for example, a config struct cannot be broken into into its individual elements).
 They always need an actual spot in the bytecode.
 So, the optimizor has take that into account.
-This can be accomplished with a "configurable" section that is entirely different from the data section.
-This new section can be left untouched by the rest of the compilation process.
+This can be accomplished with a "configurable" section that is entirely different from the data section and that can be left untouched by the rest of the compilation process.
+That being said, configurable variables that have no uses in a Sway program should be omitted from both the bytecode and the JSON ABI descriptor.

 ## Allowed Types